AI: The Next Revolution In Supply Chain Optimisation

 Improving End-to-End Visibility and Response Time

 AI solutions have the ability to procure deeper and broader operational insights for decision-makers including both historical and real-time data from multiple connected devices (ERP, SCM and CRM systems)

-The procurement team can get clear visibility on the supply chain, foresee challenges within the organisation, such as breakdowns, or outside, delay in shipments and make alternative arrangements to minimise the impact on the supply chain.
+The procurement team can get clear visibility on the supply chain, foresee challenges within the organization, such as breakdowns, or outside, delays in shipments and make alternative arrangements to minimize the impact on the supply chain.

-With the use of AI, the accuracy of forecasting substantially, allowing executives to enhance efficiency and better planning.
+With the use of AI, the accuracy of forecasting substantially, allows executives to enhance efficiency and better planning.

-The application of AI can automate the decision-making at the lower-level while channelling the bandwidth for managers to divert their focus on strategising and high-level decision-making.
+The application of AI can automate decision-making at the lower level while channeling the bandwidth for managers to divert their focus on strategizing and high-level decision-making.

 Planning Supply Chain and Production Efficiently

 - planning production efficiently

 - developing error-free software configuration management (SCM) plans and strategy